vmware/vic-product/docs/user_doc/vic_vsphere_admin/vch_affinity_group.md

 ## vic-machine Option <a id="option"></a>

-This option is only available with the `vic-machine create` command.
-It is not available in the Create Virtual Container Host wizard in the vSphere Client.
+This option is available with the `vic-machine create` command and in the Advanced options of the Create Virtual Container Host wizard in the vSphere Client.

 `--affinity-vm-group`, no short name